-If hazards on another person’s property exist and you are injured as a result, you can sue for a slip and fall accident.
-Slip and fall cases fall under the body of personal injury laws in Florida when you are injured and incur financial losses.
+If there are hazards on another person’s property and you are injured as a result, you can sue for a slip and fall accident.
+Slip and fall cases fall under the body of personal injury laws in Florida when you are harmed and incur financial losses.

 Speaking with a lawyer may help you determine how to approach the claims process when seeking compensation for your medical costs, lost wages, and more.

 When you fall on someone’s property due to a hazardous condition, it constitutes a slip and fall accident.
 Not all accidents warrant legal action, however.
 Insurance companies or civil court systems require evidence of neglect on the part of the store owner or property manager.

 For a free legal consultation, call (800) 647-3113

 How to Tell If You Have a Slip and Fall Claim